 Does my community participate in the National Flood Insurance Program?

 FEMA says that most communities do participate, and your agent can tell you if that’s the case.
-If you want to know prior to your call, you can always look it up online in the Community Status Book.
+In order to get flood insurance through the NFIP, your community will need to participate.

 What flood zone do I live in?